-The enclosed form of proxy is solicited on behalf of the Board of Directors of StemCells, Inc. (the "company") for use at its annual meeting of stockholders (the "Annual Meeting") to be held on Tuesday, July 22, 2008, at 2 p.m., local time, at the company's headquarters at 3155 Porter Drive, Palo Alto, California 94304.
-The company has engaged The Altman Group as its proxy solicitor in connection with the Annual Meeting.
-The company will bear the cost of solicitation of proxies, including a fee of approximately \$7,500 payable to The Altman Group.
+The accompanying proxy is solicited on behalf of the Board of Directors of StemCells, Inc. (the "company") for use at its annual meeting of stockholders (the "Annual Meeting") to be held on Monday, June 29, 2009, at 2 p.m., local time, at the company's headquarters at 3155 Porter Drive, Palo Alto, California 94304.
+The company will bear the cost of solicitation of proxies.
 Directors, officers and employees of the company may solicit proxies by telephone, facsimile or in person for no additional compensation.
 The company will reimburse banks, brokerage firms, proxy solicitors, and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy materials to the beneficial owners of shares.

-The Board has fixed the close of business on Monday, June 2, 2008 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting or at any postponement or adjournment thereof.
-There were shares of our common stock, \$.01 par value, outstanding on June 2, 2008, each of which is entitled to one vote for each share on the matters to be voted upon.
+The Board has fixed the close of business on Thursday, April 30, 2009, as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting or at any postponement or adjournment thereof.
+There were 103,198,126 shares of our common stock, \$.01 par value, outstanding on April 30, 2009, each of which is entitled to one vote for each share on the matters to be voted upon.